evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_avant_e-tron_performance/_index.md

 Additionally, you have two options for taillights:

-- Standard taillights use LED technology, ensuring visibility and efficiency.
+- The taillights use LED technology, ensuring both high visibility and energy efficiency.
 - Optional taillights: These feature OLED technology, offering enhanced lighting performance and a distinctive look.

 {{< sitefiguresized thumb="models/audi/a6_e-tron/a6_avant_e-tron_performance/headlights_1_st.jpg" title="Audi A6 Avant e-tron performance" width="3000" height="2249"  >}}

 ## Advanced Driver Assistance Systems

-The Audi A6 Avant e-tron performance includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Audi A6 Avant e-tron performance features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 [**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/): A Standard feature that helps drivers anticipate driving conditions and conserve energy.